Rheda (mythology): Theories

 19th-century scholar Jacob Grimm notes, while no other source mentions the goddesses Rheda and Ēostre, saddling Bede, a "father of the church, who everywhere keeps heathenism at a distance, and tells us less than he knows" with the invention of the goddesses Rheda and Ēostre would be uncritical, and that "there is nothing improbable in them, nay the first of them [Rheda] is justified by clear traces in the vocabularies of the German tribes."
 Grimm proposes a connection between *Hrēþe and the Old High German female personal name Hruada.
 Grimm theorizes that the Old High German form of the goddess name Rheda was *Hrouda.

+Wilhelm Wachsmuth identifies her with the Continental Germanic earth goddess Nerthus.

 Rudolf Simek notes that Grimm's derivation of the name Rheda means that Rheda "could have a similar meaning to the eponymous Roman god of the same month, Mars."
 David Raoul Wilson comments that while "Bede gives us no clues as to the rituals involved during Rhedmonath and Eosturmonath, it is reasonable to assume that they related to the beginning of spring, the new growing season, and fertility."